 - Barneys Tavern – Promising good fun, good fun and great service we love this landmark restaurant and bar for its fun parties and entertainment 7 nights a week.
 Located on absolute beachfront there is nothing better than enjoy a divine cocktail looking over the ocean here, but be wary during the holiday seasons as overcrowded is common and it is difficult to find seating outside.
 The secret is out about Barneys Tavern, but the fantastic ambiance and welcoming-to-all atmosphere remain the same.

 Sadly as of 2018, there is no gay sauna in Port Elizabeth.
 The days where gay men could only meet up in steamy saunas at night are long gone – and most guys in South Africa now chose to use popular gay hook-up apps or head to the bars!

 If you’re thinking about hiring a car, the nearest gay sauna in South Africa is now around 8 hours away in Cape Town, or 11 in Jo’burg and Pretoria.
 Sadly, Durban is also lacking hot and heavy hook up facilities.

 There are a few gay cruising spots in Port Elizabeth, which we cannot recommend at all for unfamiliar tourists.
-If you are desperate the Secrets Nudist Beach (also know as Noordhoek Beach) can be fun, but we really just recommend you stay with the bars, clubs, and apps.
+If you are desperate the Secrets Nudist Beach (also known as Noordhoek Beach) can be fun, but we really just recommend you stay with the bars, clubs, and apps.